jrkerns/quaac/docs/library.rst

 ==============

 The QuAAC project includes a Python library that can be used to interact with YAML and JSON QuAAC documents.
+It is not required to use the library to interact with QuAAC documents, but it can be useful for reading and writing QuAAC documents.

 Installation
 ------------